Welfare spending: Philippines

 In Philippines, social welfare is mainly provided by the Department of Social Welfare and Development (DSWD).
 DSWD provides social welfare such as cash assistance (ayuda) and physical goods.
 The Pantawid Pamilyang Pilipino Program is one of the most well known social welfare programs by the DSWD where cash grants are given to parents and guardians in poverty to help their children continue schooling.
 This has assisted parents and guardians in poverty by helping them buy food and school supplies for their dependents.
 The Sustainable Livelihood Program (SLP) is also another social welfare program where the DSWD provides education, cash grants, or items such as vehicles and food stalls to individuals and communities to aid in their livelihoods.
 SLP grants are given to individuals such as street food vendors and organisations such as farmers cooperatives.
 DSWD also provides medical assistance for those who cannot afford the out-of-pocket cost of hospitalisation as Philhealth's coverage usually does not cover the full expense.
 Other government agencies and companies also provide social welfare such as the Philippine Charity Sweepstakes Office, Department of Health, and offices of house representatives in their respective congressional districts.

 Poland

 The Polish welfare state provides a range of services, including universal healthcare, free education, and a comprehensive system of social security, such as 13th pension and 14th pension.
 It also provides financial assistance to citizens in need through programs such as unemployment benefits, housing assistance, and social assistance for low-income families, for example Rodzina 800 plus programme.
 It has undergone significant changes in recent years, including the implementation of structural reforms and the introduction of market-oriented policies, which have had an impact on the level and quality of social services provided.

 Sri Lanka

 Sri Lanka has a long history of social programmes dating back to its ancient times, deep-rooted in the island's Buddhist culture.
 Modern social welfare legislation dates back to the Donoughmore Constitution.

+South Korea

+South Korean social security system and welfare is based on the right to social security stipulated in the Constitution of the Republic of Korea and the social security-related laws based on this right.
+The country divides its social security system into three main systems: social insurance, social assistance, and social welfare services.

+Employment insurance began in 1995 and became applicable to all workers in 1998, with contributions split equally between employers and insured workers.